happyrobotstudio/ComedyStoreVR/README.md

 # ComedyStoreVR

-> A virtual re-creation of the Comedy Store, West Hollywood because the world has a corona virus and Redban is livestreaming the end of the world on VRChat.
+> A virtual re-creation of the Comedy Store, West Hollywood because the world has gone mad with hammertoe, it's a nightmare and Redban is livestreaming the end of the world on VRChat.

 Unity 2017.4.28f1 is required (and VRChat to be installed)